astravant/digital-garden-jekyll/_notes/the-future.md

 title: The Future
 ---

 The future is going to be different than the present, but it will be rooted in the present.
-I look at the future as a set of potential paths, each with a different probability of becoming reality based on our actions as a society and individually.
+I look at the future as a set of potential outcomes, each with a different probability of becoming true based on our actions as a society and individually.
 Below are the industries, trends, and topics I am most excited about in the coming decades.

+For more, check out [[Startups]]

 ## Longevity